5-Day Sermon Devotion

 Reading: Matthew 6:19-24

 Devotional: Jesus warns about the dangers of earthly treasures and the love of money.
 Today, examine your own heart.
 Where are your treasures truly stored?
 Are there material possessions or worldly pursuits that are competing with your devotion to God?
 Remember, true wealth is found in knowing Christ and storing up treasures in heaven.
-Ask God to help you loosen your grip on earthly riches and instead invest in eternal things – acts of love, service, and sharing the gospel.
-Our greatest treasure in the forgiveness that Christ won for us on the cross.
+Ask God to help you loosen your grip on earthly riches and instead invest in eternal things – acts of love, service, and sharing the Gospel - the Good News!
+Our greatest treasure is the forgiveness that Christ won for us on the cross.

 Day 3: Hunger and Thirst for Righteousness